minisbett/ultimate-osu-server-switcher/README.md

 Switching to a different server or even bancho itself is fairly simple.
 You just choose the server you want to connect to from a list and click the «Connect» button.

+# How to add add server

+If you wish to add a server, please follow these steps:

+1. Ask the server owner (if not you) if it's okay to add their server to our switcher.
+2. Collect the following data:
+- The server name
+- The server's website url
+- The server's ip-address
+- The certificate
+- The certificate thumbprint (can be grabbed with our thumbprint reader, see releases)
+- The server icon (we used the discord icon, 128x128)
+3. Create an issue with the label "server request" or create a pull request. we would prefer if you would create an issue rather than creating a pull request.
+This will take the work off your hands and help us make our structure work better.

 # In-deep explination

 The server you are currently playing on is estimated by the ip that is deposited in the hosts file.